CS3237-2324S1-G05/Backend/README.md

-# Backend, Database, Bot for Smart Carpark
+# Smart Carpark Backend, Database, and Bot Codebases 🚗💡

+Welcome to the GitHub repository for the Smart Carpark system's centralised backend.
 This repository consists of codes for

 1. Backend (running MQTT Client and Flask API endpoints)